matthewrcheng/DescEmb/README.md

 $model should be set to 'descemb_bert' or 'descemb_rnn'

 ## Training a new model
-Other configurations will set to be default, which were used in the DescEmb paper.
+Below are configurations for the training that can be set.
+Other hyperparameters can be set as well, but these are defaulting to the values used in the paper.

 `$descemb` should be 'descemb_bert' or 'descemb_rnn'